subpos/subpos_android_api/README.md

 # android_api
-The API uses the following trilateration library (https://github.com/lemmingapex/Trilateration).
+The API uses the following trilateration library (https://github.com/lemmingapex/Trilateration; MIT Licenced).
 This relies on the org.apache.commons.math3 library to work (http://commons.apache.org/proper/commons-math/), so you need to include this library in your project.

 Please note that this is a proof of concept demonstator that implements the SubPos standard (http://wiki.subpos.org/index.php?title=SubPos_Standard) and a method of trilateration, but work is being made to make this more robust and configurable.
 Please feel free to suggest any additions or fixes.